CyberKnight1803/ML_Assignment/perceptron/README.md

     - Select the Mode to run in:
       - Training and Testing on a fixed Learning Rate
       - Analysis over various Learning Rates
-      - Plotting Learning Rate vs Accuracy Curve for both Datasets (selecting path not required for this)
+      - Plotting Iteration vs Accuracy Curve for both Datasets (selecting path not required for this)
       - For example: To run a Learning Rate Analysis
         ```py
         # batch=False To use stochastic Gradient Descent instead of Batch Gradient Descent